Carolyn Watson: Making a Difference in Rural Oklahoma

 Network Community Grants – The Carolyn Watson Rural Oklahoma Community Foundation trustees established Network Community Grants in April 2019.
 By collaborating with nonprofit partners with the proven capacity and expertise to provide programming in multiple rural communities, these grants are designed to have a broader impact by reaching more people in underserved rural communities.
 Learn more.

 Questions?
 Please email us at email@example.com.

-Carolyn also wanted to help individual students graduating from Oklahoma’s rural high schools.
-In 2010, she established the Carolyn Watson Opportunities Scholarship that offers an award of up to $10,000 per academic year to eligible graduating high school seniors who want to attend college but may not be able to afford it.
+In 2010, Carolyn established the Carolyn Watson Opportunities Scholarship to help individual students graduating from Oklahoma’s rural high schools.
 To qualify, students must attend high school in one of 62 rural Oklahoma counties, have financial need and have demonstrated academic ability based upon a minimum grade point average of 3.25.
+Starting in Fall 2019, the scholarship amount for students entering the program increased to up to $12,000 per academic year.
 Recipients may renew the scholarship each year for up to four academic years as long as they maintain a 3.0 grade point average.
 Students must be nominated by a teacher or community leader and demonstrate exceptional accomplishments outside of the normal classroom environment.